 Technical faculty hold a degree appropriate for the level of instruction they render.
-They are not eligible for tenure or promotion as it pertains to other regular faculty, but there is no limit on their length of service to the College and they can advance to higher levels within the Professional Specialist Appointment.
+There is no limit on their length of service to the College and they can advance to higher levels within the Professional Specialist Appointment.

 Ordinarily, technical faculty are restricted from teaching Core courses.
 However, if the technical faculty member holds a suitable degree to offer such instruction, he/she may do so in a limited manner at the discretion of the Provost & Vice President for Academic Affairs.